decentraland/old-documentation/_posts/market/2020-02-16-land-manager.md

 set_order: 1
 ---

-The Marketplace is the go-to place to trade and manage all your Decentraland on-chain assets.
+The Land Manager allows you to manage your LAND and Estate assets.

-Access the Marketplace at [market.decentraland.org](https://market.decentraland.org/)
+Access the Land manager at [land.decentraland.org](land.decentralnad.org)

-The Marketplace allows you to:
+The Land Manager allows you to:

-- **Sell** parcels and Estates of LAND.
-Set your own price in MANA and an expiration date for the offer.
-- **Buy** parcels and Estates that are for sale.
 - **Name** your parcels and Estates and give them a public description.
+- **Merge** LAND parecels into an Estate.
+- **Dissolve** an Estate into separate LAND parcels.
 - **Transfer** your parcels and Estates to another user.
 - **Grant permissions** to other users to edit the parcels you own.
-- **Explore** the world through a map to see who owns what.

-> The Marketplace is in a beta release.
-We kindly ask that you protect your personal information, property, and content.
-If you run into any issues or would like to provide feedback, click on the Intercom Widget right in the Marketplace.

 ## Your Wallet